accessor-io/dao-registry/docs/architecture/system-architecture.md

 ## Overview

 The DAO Registry system is built with a modular, layered architecture designed for scalability, security, and maintainability.
-The system integrates multiple blockchain networks, ENS services, and provides   analytics and governance tools.
+The system integrates multiple blockchain networks, ENS services, and provides comprehensive analytics and governance tools.

 ## Architecture Layers